For more information about the current group options, visit the "Join a Group" page.

 What is a Community Group?

 At WordServe Church, a Community Group (some churches call them "small groups") is basically a group of people who want their faith to make a difference in their day-to-day lives.
-Groups are composed of 10-14 people, and they meet every week to hang out, study the Bible, and support one another through life's good and bad times.
-Groups meet for 3 semesters of 8 to 10 weeks each.
-There is one semester each for Fall, Winter, and Spring.
+Groups are usually composed of no more than 14 people, and they meet on varying schedules to hang out, study the Bible, and support one another through life's good and bad times.

 Why should I be in a Community Group?